PauliCrespi/holbertonschool-AirBnB_clone/README.md

 $ ./console.py

-The console wil print a prompt(hbnb) and exoect you to type a command:
+The console wil print a prompt(hbnb) and expect you to type a command:

 $ (hbnb)